David Ginola: Style of play

-As a winger, Ginola was renowned for his "magical" touch on the ball and his ability to get past players from any type of position and then manage to score a goal.
-His ability to do that was shown in games for Tottenham and Newcastle, with his most memorable goal in Newcastle's 5–0 win over Premier League giants Manchester United on 20 October 1996, becoming a flamboyant part of the memorable "Entertainers" Newcastle side of his era, which also featured other highly acclaimed players including Alan Shearer, Les Ferdinand, Faustino Asprilla, Peter Beardsley and Keith Gillespie.
+As a winger, Ginola was renowned for his flair, "magical" touch on the ball, quick feet, and balance, as well as his ability to get past players from any type of position.
+His ability to do so was shown in games for both Tottenham and Newcastle, as demonstrated by his goal in Newcastle's 5–0 win over reigning Premier League champions Manchester United, on 20 October 1996.
+In addition to his technical skills, he also possessed good vision.
+He became a part of the memorable "Entertainers" Newcastle side of his era, which also featured other acclaimed players including Alan Shearer, Les Ferdinand, Faustino Asprilla, Peter Beardsley, and Keith Gillespie.

 In 1999, Dutch legend Johan Cruyff remarked that it was his belief that Ginola was currently the best player in the world.
-He was also notorious for his difficult character and lack of discipline both on and off the pitch, which led him to be involved in confrontations with other players as well as some of his managers.
+Despite his ability, Ginola was also notorious for his poor work-rate, difficult character, and lack of discipline both on and off the pitch, which led him to be involved in confrontations with other players as well as some of his managers.
 As such, his compatriot Eric Cantona criticised him for his poor mentality, despite his technical ability.
-In 2015, The Daily Telegraph placed Ginola at number 15 in their list of "The top 20 overrated football players of all time," describing him as "one of the world's best on his day, but unfortunately his day was very infrequent.
+In 2015, The Daily Telegraph placed Ginola at number 15 in their list of "The top 20 overrated football players of all time", describing him as "one of the world's best on his day, but unfortunately his day was very infrequent.
 Ginola's carefree attitude infuriated most of the managers he worked with, which is partly why he never lasted more than three years at any club.
 Too often Ginola was a luxury player who struggled for consistency."